Living Wage

 What’s New?

-Working in conjunction with Living Wage for Families BC and the Canadian Centre for Policy Alternatives BC Office (CCPA-BC) the living wage on the Sunshine Coast is now estimated to be $25.41 an hour, which is a 5.4 per cent increase ($1.31) from 2022, the 2023 Living Wage Update report shows.
+Working in conjunction with Living Wage BC and the Canadian Centre for Policy Alternatives BC Office (CCPA-BC) the living wage on the Sunshine Coast is now estimated to be $26.42 per hour, which is a 3.16 per cent increase ($0.80) from 2023, the 2024 Living Wage Update report shows.

 2022